-Tap Search and type the name of the app you would like to open using the pop-up keyboard.
-To view the complete list of apps, tap the Windows Start button and tap All apps.
+Tap search box and type the name of the app you would like to open using the pop-up keyboard.
+To view the complete list of apps, tap the Windows Start button.

 How do I make an app appear on Start?